 Westfield Rebranding

 Any trip to Westfield is not about a single store, but a layering of multiple encounters that shape a uniquely Westfield experience.
 Customers engage with the brand in many ways (apps, mobile, kiosk, digital directory, social media, website..)
 The new Westfield.com.au is built around inspiring the user through these ‘layers’ - curated and crafted by Westfield exciting brands, products, local colour, deals and bespoke editorial content.
-In 2017, we were asked to build “a digital reset product” for Westfield that will form the foundation for future digital offerings.
+In 2017, we were tasked with creating a “digital reset product” for Westfield, collaborating with Fjord Agency to lay the foundation for future digital offerings.

 The new look has been launched across the group’s 40 websites, plus more than 1500 SmartScreens and SuperScreens, email, digital directories and the group’s mobile app.
 On the surface, the look retains the Westfield logo and is supported by a new graphic ‘W’ device, designed to better unite the digital and physical and featuring a broader colour palette, bespoke patterns, cleaner typography and fonts and supported by a more conversational tone of voice.